 5 tips for improving your business travel program.

-Without a travel policy that reflects your current business needs, Corporate Traveller GM Simone Seiler says you could be losing valuable dollars every time your staff take off.
+Without a travel policy that reflects your current business needs you could be losing valuable dollars every time your staff take off.

 Costs for a simple interstate trip can spiral out of control without some basic rules for making bookings, choosing fare classes and selecting preferred suppliers.

 Not adhering to a solid travel policy hurts your balance sheet because you risk:

 If you’re currently booking flights, accommodation and car hire through separate suppliers, chances are your bottom line is absorbing admin fees, merchant fees and service charges from different companies every time you travel.
 Undisciplined bookings also diminish your ability to reap the benefits of leveraging long term partnerships with travel suppliers.